How to Create Info Packs for Clients (Digital Collateral, Media Kits & PDFs)

 Creating Digital Collateral (Media Kits, Info Packs & PDFs)

-Why and how to create 'digital brochures', such as information packs, media kits and other brand documents for your customers
+Why and how to create digital info packs, media kits, client guide documents and other brand documents for your clients.

 Table of Contents